-DOCSIS IP services are implemented using an EVC from an S-ONU Ethernet port to an IP Router function within the DPoE System.
-The DOCSIS IP service (sometimes called High Speed Data or IP(HSD)) is a broadband Internet access service.
-It is implemented using DPoE specifications in one of two ways.
-DOCSIS 1.1 equivalent service is a "bridged" service from the customer premise through an S-ONU interface configured as a CMCI, to a default router (DR) operating on a DPoE System.
-The "bridge" (as it is called in DOCSIS specifications) is implemented in DPoE
+The IP(HSD) service is implemented using DPoE specifications in one of two ways.
+The first implementation method is equivalent to a "bridged" service from the customer premise through a D-ONU interface configured as a CMCI, to a default router (DR) operating on a DPoE System.
+The second implementation is [eRouter], which operates an IP router within the S-ONU.
+In this implementation, the bridged service is from the router in the DPoE

-3 As described by MEF, a V-UNI operates at an ENNI interface.
+&lt;sup>3 As described by MEF, a V-UNI operates at an ENNI interface.
 Whether that ENNI interface operates within a single operator's network that is logically divided into separate operational networks, or literally between two different operators, does not affect the requirements for such a V-UNI because they are the same functional requirements.

-Networks as an EVC from the S-ONU CMCI interface to the DPoE System.
-The second implementation is [eRouter], which operates an IP router within the S-ONU.
-In this implementation, the EVC goes from the router in the DPoE System to an LCI interface on an eRouter (which is a type of eSAFE) in an S-ONU that is operating as an eDOCSIS device.
+System to an LCI interface on an eRouter (which is a type of eSAFE) in an S-ONU that is operating as an eDOCSIS device.